vblagoje/openapi-service-client/README.md

 ## Usage

-To effectively use the `OpenAPIServiceClient`, follow these steps to configure and invoke operations on your target API defined by an OpenAPI specification.
+To use `OpenAPIServiceClient`, follow these steps to configure and invoke operations on your target API (aka tool/service) defined by an OpenAPI specification.

 ### OpenAI Example

+To run the OpenAI example below, you need:
+1) Install openai package (`pip install openai`)
+2) OpenAI API key.
+You can obtain an OpenAI API key by signing up for an account on the OpenAI platform.
+See https://platform.openai.com/ for more details.
+3) SerperDev API key.
+This api key is required to access the SerperDev Google search engine API.
+See https://serper.dev/ for a quick signup and free credits.

 ```python
 import os